RJWoodhead/FRC3DP/README.md

 ![](CheapTurret/Images/IMG_2400.jpg)

-Your comments, suggestions, and typo-reports are much appreciated.
+Your comments, suggestions (both for improvements and for new mechanisms to develop), and typo-reports are much appreciated.

 # Currently Available Designs